swaldman/c3p0/README.md

 Mostly c3p0 is tested by running a few test applications, and varying config _ad hoc_ to see how things work.

 _If you think c3p0 could/should be tested more professionally and automatically, me too!
-I'd love a pull request!_
+I'd love a pull request._

 [`buid.sc`](build.sc) contains a lot of test applications, but the most important are